-The ICC T20 World Cup will be coming to Australia in 2020, with games played across Eight host cities and 13 different venues.
-Two T20 World Cups will be played within the year, starting with the Women's T20 World Cup composed of 10 teams and the Mens T20 World Cup involving 16 teams.
-The Womens competition will be held from February 20 - March 8 with Sydney hosting the Opening celebration and match, and 3 Double headers including both Semi Final matches.
-Later in the year it's the Men's turn competing October 18 - November 15.
+The ICC T20 World Cup will be coming to Australia in 2020, with games played across eight host cities and 13 different venues.
+Two T20 World Cups will be played within the year, starting with the Women's T20 World Cup composed of 10 teams and the Men's T20 World Cup involving 16 teams.
+The Women's competition will be held from February 20 - March 8 with Sydney hosting the Opening Celebration and match, and three double headers including both semi-final matches.
+Later in the year it's the Men's turn competing from October 18 - November 15.
 The first match in Sydney will be the Opening Super 12 Match of Australia v Pakistan to set the standard for the rest of the tournament.
-Followed by 3 round matches, a double header and a semi final, Sydney will be showcasing the worlds best players all at the SCG.
+Followed by 3 round matches, a double header and a semi final, Sydney will be showcasing the world's best players all at the SCG.

 The seventh edition of the T20 World Cup launches in spectacular fashion on the 21 February, when defending champions and hosts Australia take on India at Sydney Showground Stadium.
 This blockbuster match is the first T20 tournament event to ever be hosted in Australia, with men and women’s tournaments held in the same country in 2020.
 Opening celebrations will take place before Australia’s reigning champions face off India.